Abra-Catastrophe!

-Abra-Catastrophe! is a television film initially released as the seventh, eighth, and ninth episodes of the third season of The Fairly OddParents.
+Abra-Catastrophe! is a television film initially released as the seventh, eighth, and ninth episodes of the third season of The Fairly OddParents, serving as the first special of the show.
 It was originally broadcast on Nickelodeon in the United States on July 12, 2003.

 Plot

 All the fairies in Fairy World celebrate Timmy Turner's "Fairy-versary", a celebration of a godchild keeping his/her fairy godparents a secret for an entire year.
 Fairy godparent academy instructor Jorgen Von Strangle gives Timmy a magical muffin that allows anyone who eats it to have a "rule-free" wish.
-Timmy then asks how Cosmo and Wanda became his godparents.
+After the party, Timmy then asks how Cosmo and Wanda became his godparents.
 Wanda shows through a flashback that his parents lied to an 8-year-old Timmy and tricked him into hiring Vicky as his babysitter.
-Upset, Timmy inadvertently wishes that his parents could tell the truth.
+Upset, Timmy inadvertently wishes that his parents could only tell him the truth.
 Mr. and Mrs. Turner begin to feel guilty, and they start counting the many times they have lied to Timmy.

 Timmy takes the muffin to school but is followed by his fairy-obsessed teacher, Mr. Crocker, who detects the magic within the muffin.
 Crocker attempts to retrieve the muffin, but only gets it out of Timmy's possession.
 During "muffin day" at lunch, Timmy sees Crocker frantically searching for the muffin and creates a diversion with a food fight.
-Bippy, a monkey that Timmy sets free, takes a bite out of the muffin.
-Suddenly, the whole world is transformed, making monkeys and apes the dominant species of life.
-Consequently, all fairy godparents are assigned to primate children, with Cosmo and Wanda assigned to Bippy.
+However, before either one of them can find the muffin, Bippy, A.J's pet monkey that Timmy sets free, takes a bite out of the muffin and wishes the whole world to be transformed into a jungle, making monkeys and apes the rulers of Earth and humans as second class citizens.
+Consequently, all fairy godparents are assigned to primate children, with Cosmo and Wanda being assigned to Bippy.

-Waking up in a treehouse version of his hometown, Timmy returns to school and witnesses Crocker being abducted by ape overlords for saying he plans to use fairy magic to overthrow them.
-Using a magic detector stolen from the "Crocker Cave", he tracks down Bippy, still in possession of the muffin.
-Timmy almost succeeds in retrieving the muffin but is captured by the ape overlords and brought to a human testing center.
-He is taken to a surgical room, where the ape overlords try to operate on his skull, but Bippy fights to save him, then wishes away the monkey world.
+Waking up in the treehouse version of Dimmsdale, Timmy returns to the jungle version of school and witnesses Crocker being arrested by the ape overlords for proclaiming his plan to use fairy magic to overthrow them.
+Using a magic detector stolen from the "Crocker Cave" and disguising himself as the trash can, Timmy heads to the Apes' Forbidden City and tracks down Bippy, still in possession of the muffin.
+Timmy almost succeeds in retrieving the muffin, but is captured and brought to a human testing center by the ape overlords, along with Crocker and Francis.

+At Crocker's request, Timmy is taken to a surgical room where the ape overlords try to operate on his skull.
+Remembering the time he was freed by Timmy during the school’s food fight, Bippy fights to save Timmy by wishing away the monkey world, making humans the dominant species on Earth once again.